-- Cipher suites that include usage of the RC4 cipher are no longer supported in VisiBroker for C++. - Cipher suites using Fixed DH (that is, TLS\DH\\ or TLS\ECDH\\) keys are no longer supported at all. - Certificates signed with MD5withRSA are not supported at Security Level 1.
+- Cipher suites that include usage of the RC4 cipher are no longer supported by VisiBroker for C++. - Cipher suites using Fixed Diffie-Hellman (that is, TLS\DH\\ or TLS\ECDH\\) keys are no longer supported at all. - Certificates signed with MD5withRSA are not supported at Security Level 1.